 2. Ensure that the article sent is in the style of the journal.

-3. Ensure that the names listed in the article are true writers who contribute to the substance and writing aspects (not shadow writers).
+3. Ensure that the names listed in the article are true authors who contribute to the substance and writing aspects (not shadow writers).

-4. Ensure that the writer member, if more than one person, has agreed to the final version of the article and agrees to be published.
+4. Ensure that the author member, if more than one person, has agreed to the final version of the article and agrees to be published.

-5. Appoint one writer as the correspondence writer if the writer is more than one person.
+5. Appoint one author as the corresponding author if the author is more than one person.

-6. Knowing that the person responsible for the article is the correspondence writer so that if there is a problem in the publishing process, it can be immediately handled by the correspondence writer.
+6. Knowing that the person responsible for the article is the correspondence author so that if there is a problem in the publishing process, it can be immediately handled by the correspondence author.

 7. Monitor the process of publishing articles through an open journal system (OJS).